 Getting around the Monterosa Region

-You’ll find it a dream getting around the Monterosa area with its lack of queues for the chairlifts and gondolas that provide a fast and efficient way to get around Champoluc, Gressoney and Alagna.
+You’ll find it a dream getting around the Monterosa area with its lack of queues for the chairlifts and gondolas that provide a fast and efficient way to get around the 3 linked resorts of Champoluc, Gressoney and Alagna.

 The superb ski lifts in Monterosa make it easy to explore the variety of skiing and in Champoluc village, two lifts give good access to Champoluc’s ski area and the linked resorts of Gressoney and Alagna.
-The funicular railway from Frachey (a hamlet at the head of Ayas Valley) is popular if you need to reach Gressoney quickly or you can take the main gondola that rises up to Crest, where the beginners’ slopes are situated.
+The Champoluc Frachey Funicular Railway from Frachey (a hamlet at the head of Ayas Valley) is popular if you need to reach Gressoney quickly or you can take the main gondola that rises up to Crest, where the beginners’ slopes are situated.
 No drag lifts in the Monterosa ski area make it very popular with snowboarders.

 At the end of each day, a red run leads back from the top of the gondola through the trees to the centre of the resort and back to the door of our ski deposit.
 Less able (or tired!) skiers can use the gondola to come back down to the village.